 - Advise the FRC Board on its exercise of the functions of the competent authority under SATCAR16 including on the delegation of tasks to the RSBs or their removal or retention.

 - Advise the FRC Board on its exercise of the delegated functions of the Secretary of State under Part 42 of the Companies Act 2006 and its exercise of the functions of the Independent Supervisor appointed under Chapter 3 of Part 42 of the Companies Act 2006 including on:

 - the continued recognition of bodies to offer a recognised audit qualification and/or to supervise auditors

 - the need to impose a direction or penalty on an RSB or RQB

 - the need to apply to the court for an Order to require a RSB or RQB to meet its statutory obligations

 - the recognition of an Overseas audit qualification

-- Exercise those functions delegated to the Conduct Committee in accordance with the the Accountancy and Actuarial Schemes,the Auditor Regulatory Sanctions Procedure, Crown Dependency Auditor Regulatory Sanctions Procedure and the Audit Enforcement Procedure;
+- Exercise those functions delegated to the Conduct Committee in accordance with the Accountancy and Actuarial Schemes, the Auditor Regulatory Sanctions Procedure, Crown Dependency Auditor Regulatory Sanctions Procedure and the Audit Enforcement Procedure.

-- Exercise those functions delegated to the Conduct Committee in accordance with the FRC's processess pursuant to Articles 4(2), 17(6) and 17(8) EU Audit Regulation and section 115A Companies Act 2006;
+- Exercise those functions delegated to the Conduct Committee in accordance with the FRC’s processes pursuant to Articles 4(2), 17(6) and 17(8) EU Audit Regulation and section 511A Companies Act 2006.

-- Advise the FRC Board on the publication of annual public reports of the FRC’s conduct activities;
+- Advise the FRC Board on the publication of annual public reports of the FRC’s conduct and supervisory activities.

-- Consider and respond to requests for advice from the Codes & Standards Committee, having taken the advice of one or more of the Audit Quality Review, Corporate Reporting Review or Case Management Committees if appropriate;
+- Consider and respond to requests for advice from the Regulatory Codes & Standards Committee.

 - Perform such other functions as shall be determined by the Board from time to time.